-When creating a brand new website, there are several costs associated with the process, including hiring a web development company, purchasing a hosting plan, signing up for a continual support plan, and registering a domain name.
-A good domain name (the “www” address that people type into their web browser) is critical to any new website and will allow users to easily remember and find your website.
+When creating a brand new website, there are several costs associated with the process, from hiring a web development company and purchasing a hosting plan to signing up for a continual support plan and registering a domain name.
+A good domain name is critical to any new website and will allow users to easily remember and find your website.
 When people can find your website quickly, it makes it easier for them to make a purchase and for you to increase your sales.

 An important question that comes up frequently when a website is being developed is, “How much does it cost to purchase a domain name?”
-The short answer is, anywhere between $10 and $30+ million.
-Unfortunately, this isn’t a specific answer, but following is some information that can help you understand the pricing differences you may encounter as you search for that perfect domain name.
+The short answer is anywhere between $10 and $30+ million.
+Unfortunately, there really isn’t a specific answer, but here is some information that can help you understand the pricing differences you may encounter as you search for that perfect domain name.

-Domain names that are not registered are the easiest and most cost effective domain names to purchase.
-If you are a startup or small businesses, this type of domain name is the best choice to keep your costs down.
-The price will typically range between 10 and 20 dollars per year, making the domain name the least expensive piece of your new website.
+Domain names that are not registered are the easiest and most cost-effective domain names to purchase.
+If you are a startup or small business, this type of domain name is the best choice to keep your costs down.
+The price will typically range between $10 and $20 per year, making the domain name the least expensive piece of your new website.

-To get started, find a domain name registrar company and search for available domains.
-Some of the most popular domain name registers include: GoDaddy, Register.com, NameCheap, BlueHost, InMotion Hosting, 1and1, and DreamHost.
+To get started, find a domain name registration company and search for available domains.
+Some of the most popular domain name registers include GoDaddy, Register.com, BlueHost, InMotion Hosting, 1and1, and DreamHost.
 Keep in mind that finding an available domain name that you love might be challenging at first.
-Make sure that you have some alternates in mind, and be flexible.
+Make sure that you have some alternates in mind and be flexible.
 Keep searching to discover suitable domains that are available for purchase.
-Once you have a list of contenders, narrow that list down until you make a final decision.
+Once you have a list of contenders, narrow that list down until you find an available domain.

 If you cannot find an available domain name that you love, then there are other (more expensive) options available.

 If a domain name is already registered, then you may be able to buy the domain in the domain aftermarket.
-This type of domain name is often called a premium domain, which is defined as “the secondary market for Internet domain names in which a party interested in acquiring a domain that is already registered bids or negotiates a price to effect the transfer of registration from the registered holder of that domain name.” **courtesy of Wikipedia.
+This type of domain name is often called a premium domain, which is defined by Wikipedia as “the secondary market for Internet domain names in which a party interested in acquiring a domain that is already registered bids or negotiates a price to affect the transfer of registration from the registered holder of that domain name.”